mindee/devrel/content/writing/markdown.md

 You’ll need a feature image: the image will be used on the front page, and as the hero image on your blog post.
 The size needs to be around 2:1 (twice larger than the height) to fit our WordPress template.
 The size of the images in the article doesn’t matter, but always use the highest possible quality: they will be automatically optimized using a lossless encoding.

 ### ALT Description & Caption
-Always add a text for the ALT description (see below) and a caption to all of the images.
+Always add a text for the ALT description and a caption to all of the images.

 `![this is where your alt text needs to be](myimage.png "this is where the caption goes")`